thefinn93/ansible-letsencrypt/README.md

 `letsencrypt_install_directory` should probably be left alone, but if you set it, it will change where the letsencrypt program is installed.

+`letsencrypt_server` sets the auth server.
+If you're in the early beta you will have received the URL of this server, set it here

 # Example Playbook
 ```
 ---